What is risk management?

 Moreover, each of these factors has the same value, which can be represented in the form of a diagram:

-The trading system is a sequential set of rules governing a particular strategy, that describes specific entry and exit points and the algorithm of work in the trend and flat market.
+Investment system is a sequential set of rules governing a particular strategy, that describes specific entry and exit points and the algorithm of work in the trend and flat market.

 Psychology – is the work on negative emotions that arise during transactions with non-deliverable over-the-counter financial instruments and investments.
 We will talk more about psychology in the following lessons.

-Capital management is a part of the trading system that is responsible for position size, level of margin leverage, tactics of setting orders on fixing the price of the underlying assets of Stop Loss and Take Profit.
+Capital management is a part of the Investment system that is responsible for position size, level of margin leverage, tactics of setting orders on fixing the price of the underlying assets of Stop Loss and Take Profit.
 Proper capital management is a vital task for a client who wants to successfully complete transactions with non-volatile over-the-counter financial instruments for a long time.

 A detailed examination of all these elements and their implementation in practice will allow clients to maximize profits and minimize losses.